 A request can only be made in case of a successful year of study or if a qualification has been obtained.

 The student must have passed an exam of the courses for which an equivalency is sought.

-A student who obtains equivalencies must acquire at least 60 ECTS credits in a curriculum of the School of Biology to obtain the corresponding degree awarded by the Faculty.
+A student who obtains equivalencies must acquire at least 120 in a Bachelor curriculum or 60 ECTS credits in a Master curriculum of the School of Biology to obtain the corresponding degree awarded by the Faculty.

 © djama - Fotolia